microsoft/Application-Insights-Workbooks/Documentation/DataSources/PrivateWorkbooksDeprecation.md

 # What happens if I don't Convert?

 If you do not convert your private workbook to shared it will not be accessible in Azure Portal after **June 30, 2021**.

-From July 1, 2021, you will not see your private workbooks in Azure Portal.
-You will be able to retrieve the content of the private workbooks for a month until July 30, 2021.